.cf

 Dot CF, also known as Dot CrossFire, is an initiative of the Societe Centrafricaine de Telecommunications (SOCATEL, headquartered in Bangui) in partnership with Freenom (previously known as Freedom Registry).

 The domain was made available for registration free of charge on Freenom's website, regardless of whether the individual who registers the domain has any connection with the Central African Republic.
-Exceptions include "high value" domain names, which include trademark domain names for most Fortune 500 companies, and common dictionary terms.
+Exceptions included "high value" domain names, which include trademark domain names for most Fortune 500 companies, and common dictionary terms.
 Potentially valuable domains which are fewer than 4 characters were also marked "High Value".
-The same applies to other domains offered via Freenom, such as .tk and .ml.
+The same applied to other domains offered via Freenom, such as .tk and .ml.

-The .cf registry allows the creation of emoji domain names.
+The .cf registry allowed the creation of emoji domain names.

-Following Freenom's lawsuit with Meta and its settlement in 2024, it is unclear who will take up registration of the domain, as Freenom announced it would be exiting the domain business.
+Following Freenom's lawsuit with Meta and its settlement in 2024, it was unclear who would take up registration of the domain, as Freenom announced it would be exiting the domain business.
+The Central African Republic now owns the domain, and has closed off any further registries for the domain.